oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 more specific content types for the error responses as long as the response is JSON and conforms to `application/<AS-defined>+json`.

+#### Additional Information Required Response {#insufficient-information}

+If additional user input is required, for example to determine where to federate to, The response body shall contain the following additional properties:

+logo:
+: OPTIONAL.
+URL or base64-encoded logo of *Authorization Server*, for branding purposes.

+userPrompt:
+: REQUIRED.
+A JSON object containing the prompt definition.
+The following parameters MAY be used:

+- options: OPTIONAL.
+A JSON object that defines a dropdown/select input with various options to choose from.
+Each key is the parameter name to be sent in the response and each value defines the option:

+  - title: OPTIONAL.
+A string holding the input's title.
+  - description: OPTIONAL.
+A string holding the input's description.
+  - values: REQUIRED.
+A JSON object where each key is the selection value and each value holds display data for that value:

+    - name: REQUIRED.
+A string holding the display name of the selection value.
+    - logo: OPTIONAL.
+A string holding a URL or base64-encoded image for that selection value.
+- inputs: OPTIONAL.
+A JSON object that defines an input field.
+Each key is the parameter name to be sent in the response and each value defines the input field:

+  - title: OPTIONAL.
+A string holding the input's title.
+  - hint: OPTIONAL.
+A string holding the input's hint that is displayed if the input is empty.
+  - description: OPTIONAL.
+A string holding the input's description.

+Example of prompting end-user for 2 multiple-choice inputs:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "error": "insufficient_information",
+        "auth_session": "uY29tL2F1dGhlbnRpY",
+        "logo": "uri or base64-encoded logo of Authorization Server", "userPrompt": {
+            "options": {
+                "bank": {
+                    "title": "Bank",
+                    "description": "Choose your Bank",
+                    "values": {
+                        "bankOfSomething": {
+                            "name": "Bank of Something",
+                            "logo": "uri or base64-encoded logo"
+                        },
+                        "firstBankOfCountry": {
+                            "name": "First Bank of Country",
+                            "logo": "uri or base64-encoded logo"
+                        }
+                    }
+                },
+                "segment": {
+                    "title": "Customer Segment",
+                    "description": "Choose your Customer Segment",
+                    "values": {
+                        "retail": "Retail",
+                        "smb": "Small & Medium Businesses",
+                        "corporate": "Corporate",
+                        "ic": "Institutional Clients"
+                    }
+                }
+            }
+        }
+    }

+Example of prompting end-user for text input entry:

+    HTTP/1.1 400 Bad Request
+    Content-Type: application/json

+    {
+        "error": "insufficient_information",
+        "auth_session": "uY29tL2F1dGhlbnRpY",
+        "action": "prompt",
+        "id": "request-identifier-2",
+        "logo": "uri or base64-encoded logo of Authorization Server", "userPrompt": {
+            "inputs": {
+                "email": {
+                    "hint": "Enter your email address",
+                    "title": "E-Mail",
+                    "description": "Lorem Ipsum"
+                }
+            }
+        }
+    }

+The client gathers the required additional information and makes a POST request to the Native Authorization Endpoint.
+Example of response following end-user multiple-choice:

+    POST /native-authorization HTTP/1.1
+    Host: example.as.com
+    Content-Type: application/x-www-form-urlencoded

+    auth_session=ce6772f5e07bc8361572f
+    &bank=bankOfSomething
+    &segment=retail

+Example of *Client App* response following end-user input entry:

+    POST /native-authorization HTTP/1.1
+    Host: example.as.com
+    Content-Type: application/x-www-form-urlencoded

+    auth_session=ce6772f5e07bc8361572f
+    &email=end_user@example.as.com

 #### Redirect to Web Error Response {#redirect-to-web}

 The authorization server may choose to interact directly with the user based on a risk